 (g) identifiable as a student of Auckland Grammar School in an online environment.

 (a) Students are expected to display a high standard of behaviour, courtesy and manners.

 (b) Loud or offensive behaviour and loitering in public places is not permitted.

-(c) Students are expected to display respect towards all staff and toward each other at all times.
+(c) Students are expected to display respect towards all staff, toward each other and towards members of the public at all times.

 Behaviour in Class